-From time immemorial, infants of the Yurok, Karuk, and Hoopa tribes of modern-day Humboldt County begin life in a traditional baby basekt woven of hazel sticks and spruce roots.
-Baby baskets provide a safe place, where infants can be swaddled and tied in with leather straps, proving security and comfort reminiscent of their mother’s womb.
-The construction of a baby basket requires specifically sized hazel sticks, gathered only in the spring, and spruce roots “broken down” into ribbon-like strips, gathered typically in the wetter seasons when the ground is softer.
+From time immemorial, infants of the Yurok, Karuk, and Hupa tribes of modern-day Humboldt County have begun life in a traditional baby basket woven of hazel sticks and spruce roots.
+Baby baskets provide a safe place where infants can be swaddled and tied in with leather straps, proving security and comfort reminiscent of their mother’s womb.
+The construction of a baby basket requires specifically sized hazel sticks, gathered only in the spring, and spruce roots broken down into ribbon-like strips, gathered typically in the wetter seasons when the ground is softer.
 A single basket requires 250-350 sticks, depending on size, and 25-35 feet of 1/4-inch and 1/2-inch spruce roots.
 Material preparation is just as challenging as weaving and requires a lot of practice and dedication in order to get the amount of materials necessary to weave a single basket.

-Margaret Lee Peters (Yurok) grew up in a large extended family, and was taken as a young child by her aunts and grandmother on trips to gather raw materials for baskets.
-Becoming a dedicated weaver at the age of 20, Margaret learned to weave under Wilverna Reece of Happy Camp, California.
-After moving to Willow Creek, California, at the age of 27, Margaret connected with her aunt Susan Burdick, and began teaching weaving classes in her home.
-Susan taught Margaret the art of interpretting a basket’s construction to understand technique’s used in its making.
-Margarat made her first baby basket in 2006, and has completed over 30 since.
+Maggie Peters (Yurok, Karuk) grew up in a large extended family, and was taken as a young child by her aunts and grandmother on trips to gather raw materials for baskets.
+Becoming a dedicated weaver at the age of twenty, Maggie learned to weave from Wilverna Reece of Happy Camp, California.
+After moving to Willow Creek, California, at the age of twenty-seven, Maggie connected with her aunt Susan Burdick and began teaching weaving classes in her home.
+Susan taught her the art of interpreting a basket’s construction to understand techniques used in its making.
+Maggie made her first baby basket in 2006, and has completed 126 since.

-In 2018, master basket weaver Margaret Peters (2014; Yurok) returned to the program to deepen the knowledge of her apprentice Nelia Marshall (Hupa) in the Yurok, Karuk, and Hoopa cultural practice of making traditional baby baskets.
+In 2018, master basket weaver Maggie Peters returned to ACTA’s Apprenticeship Program to help Nelia Marshall (Hupa) deepen her knowledge of the Yurok, Karuk, and Hupa cultural practice of making traditional baby baskets.